Kite Making Unit Unearthed - UrduPoint

 Kite Making Unit Unearthed

-The police unearthed a kite making unit in Ghulam Muhammad Abad area and seized a huge quantity of kites, here on Thursday

-FAISALABAD, (UrduPoint / Pakistan Point News - 13th Feb, 2025) The police unearthed a kite making unit in Ghulam Muhammad Abad area and seized a huge quantity of kites, here on Thursday.
+SARGODHA, (UrduPoint / Pakistan Point News - 15th Feb, 2025) Police unearthed a kite making unit in Tariq Abad and seized a huge quantity of kites here on Saturday.

-A police team raided the unit and arrested three people identified as Shahbaz, Muhammad Ali and Sajid.
+A police team raided the unit and arrested two people, identified as Shehzad and Aslam.

 Recent Stories